Deliciously garlic flavor and packed with protein, what’s not to love about this Japanese garlic fried rice!

 Instructions

-- Make 1 serving of brown rice (¼ cup uncooked) with a sprinkle of dashi stock powder mixed in with the water used to make the rice.
+- Make 1 serving of rice (¼ cup uncooked) with a sprinkle of dashi stock powder mixed in with the water used to make the rice.
 This boosts the flavor of the rice immensely.

 - When the vegetables and chicken are done cooking, mix in the rice and stir thoroughly.
-Once mixed through, crack in an egg and mix in with the rice.

 - Garnish with green onions and enjoy your Japanese garlic fried rice!